Stores Like Walmart & Target Are Limiting Purchases Of Coronavirus-Related Items Such As Hand Sanitizer

-In light of the coronavirus outbreak, many supermarkets, including Target, Kroger, Walmart, and Publix, are limiting the amount of hand sanitizer, disinfectant wipes, and toilet paper people can buy, reports USA Today.
+In light of the coronavirus outbreak, many supermarkets, including Target, Kroger, Walmart, and Publix, are limiting the amount of hand sanitizer, disinfectant wipes, and toilet paper that people can buy, reports USA Today.

 According to the outlet, Target confirmed that they had begun to limit sales over the past weekend.
 Customers are now limited to only six hand sanitizers and disinfectant wipes per person.
 Publix followed suit with a limit of two per person on similar items along with bleach, utensils, masks, and more.

 Store managers at Walmart have been instructed to monitor their inventory carefully and use their discretion when limiting sale quantities on items in high demand.
-These limits may vary on location.
+These limits may vary depending on the location.

 The article quotes several experts who believe that rationing is the right decision to make as it will help prevent price gouging and hoarding.